ChainSafe/game-docs-v2/docs/v2.6/13_lootboxes.md

 ## Lootbox Methods

 Below we'll list some of the functions the lootbox service has access to as well as clarifying and what they do.
+These functions can be accessed via the lootboxService using dot notation as seen above.

 ## Get Loot box Types